swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 Dear Dr. Vetrano,<br>
       I am feeling better.
 My valleys are not so low,  nor my hills as high as they were.
 My hair has almost stopped falling out, but  I don’t have much left to fall out either.
 Sincerely, &nbsp;&nbsp; Suzanne<br>
-      51</p>
+      51

-    <p>Sometimes,  writes Dr.Vetrano, after several long fasts, the hair will fall out and thin,  as it does when a person has a debilitating fever.
+    Sometimes,  writes Dr.Vetrano, after several long fasts, the hair will fall out and thin,  as it does when a person has a debilitating fever.
 This is temporary and it  soon grows back.
 Also she had, on her own, cut her protein to a very low level  and I had to encourage her to eat more.

 Here are her other  letters and the replies: